poppyseedDev/zama-gpt-solidity-dev/collected/markdown/hardhat_files.md

     if (network.name === "hardhat") {
       // using the debug.decryptXX functions is possible only in mocked mode

-      const transaction = await this.erc20.mint(1000);
+      const transaction = await this.erc20.mint(this.signers.alice, 1000);
       await transaction.wait();
       const input = this.fhevm.createEncryptedInput(this.contractAddress, this.signers.alice.address);
       input.add64(1337);
       const encryptedTransferAmount = await input.encrypt();
       const tx = await this.erc20["transfer(address,bytes32,bytes)"](
-        this.signers.bob.address,
+        this.signers.bob,
         encryptedTransferAmount.handles[0],
         encryptedTransferAmount.inputProof,
       );